depler/curl-impersonate-win/README.md

 # curl-impersonate-win

-A special build of curl that can impersonate Chrome (Windows only).
+A special build of curl for Windows that can impersonate Chrome.

 Original idea and patches from https://github.com/lwthiker/curl-impersonate